 - if the relocation would provide more harm than good to the child’s wellbeing.

 Helping Parent/ Child Relationships

 If you and your former partner are having issues over a possible move, our relocation attorney is here for you.
-Attorney Louis P. Winner will ensure your parental rights are upheld and do everything he can to obtain a favorable outcome for you and your child.
+Attorney Winner Law Group, LLC will ensure your parental rights are upheld and do everything he can to obtain a favorable outcome for you and your child.